zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 +++

 # Introduction
 The desire to bring macros to Python came from my experience with Rust's procedural macros, so we're going to talk about Rust for a second.
+If you'd like to skip ahead to the Python stuff, <a href="#skip">click here</a>.
 Rust is becoming more and more popular by the day for reasons that you've probably heard about:
 - It's really fast.
 - It has a nice, modern type system.
 - It prevents lots of memory errors.